dickinson-comp256/COMP256/docs/syllabus.md

 #### Mid-Term Exams

 All written exams are strictly individual work.
-They will be time-limted, hand written and given during a class or lab session.
+They will be time-limited, hand written and given during a class or lab session.
 These exams will be closed notes and closed book.
 However, you will be permitted one 8.5" x 11" sheet of paper (single sided) of hand written notes that can be read with the naked eye.
 Because of the inherently cumulative nature of this course, each exam will necessarily rely on content from previous exams.
 However, the emphasis of each exam will be on the material introduced since the previous exam.

 Mid-Term exams will be graded on a 100% scale with partial credit given on individual questions.